Tycro-Games/tycro-games.github.io/_posts/2023-11-03-how-to-make-a-scrolling-tile-map-without-an-engine-in-c++.md

  ![sketch](iterate1.jpeg){:  w="300" h="500"}

- Finally we can see how this formula just maps 1D space to a 2D space, in the end is just going from left to right in the one dimensional space.
+ Finally we can see how this formula just maps 1D space to a 2D space, in the end is just going from left to right in the one imensional space.

 ![sketch](iterate.jpeg){:  w="300" h="300"}
 _sorry for the horrible drawings_